 Calculation of the parameters of longitudinal-action vibrational pile drivers.

-The initial data for calculation are: the mass of the element to be driven mo, in kg; the geometric dimensions of the element to be driven;the depth of sinking l, in m; and the soil conditions.
+The initial data for calculation are: the mass of the pile to be driven mo, in kg; the geometric dimensions of the pile to be driven;the depth of sinking l, in m; and the soil conditions.

 1. The resistance of the soil is determined.
 The calculated value FCR of the critical separation resistance at a given maximum sinking depth (kN) is determined on the basis of the original data characterizing the soil conditions:

 where i is the ordinal number of the soil layer of thickness li passed through during the sinking, k is the total number of layers and Z is the perimeter of the cross section.
 The values of the specific separation resistance σ are assumed according to the data of Table 5.

 |Type of soil||For a pile, kPa||For a sheet pile, kN/m|

 |Steel Pipe Piles||Reinforced concrete piles||Tubular piles open on the bottom||Light sections||Heavy sections|

 |The same, soils with interlayers of compact clay or gravelly soils||8||10||7||17||20|

 |Semihard and hard clay soils||25||30||20||40||50|

 2. After determination of the tentative mass value mo, in kg, of the pile to be driven and the parts of the vibratory pile driver rigidly connected with it, the approximate value of the static moment of the mass of the eccentrics, in kg • m, is calculated: